wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 Click the "EXPLORE" option on `http://<your-host>`.

 !!! question "View latest data per station on the wis2box UI"
-    Click on on a station in the station-list or hover your mouse over a station in the map to see the latest data for that station.
+    Click on on a station in the station list or hover your mouse over a station in the map to see the latest data for that station.

 <img alt="wis2box-ui-map.png" src="../../assets/img/wis2box-ui-map.png" width="600">